-- 1. Outside Market Harborough, Key Centres, the Principal Urban Area, Rural Centres and Selected Rural Villages, but excluding Green Wedges, new residential development will only be permitted either where it is in accordance with Policy GD2, or where it is for: - a.
+- 1. Outside Market Harborough, Key Centres, the Principal Urban Area, Rural Centres and Selected Rural Villages, and land adjoining them, but excluding Green Wedges, new residential development will be permitted where it is the following: - a.
 Housing on small sites of no more than 4 dwellings which are within or physically and visually connected to settlements and which meet a local need for housing of a particular type, including small dwellings for the elderly and starter homes, providing this has been evidenced through a rural housing needs survey or a neighbourhood plan; - b.
-Housing to meet the needs of a rural worker, providing that: - i. there is an established existing functional need for a full time worker that is directly related to the commercial enterprise or operation concerned; - ii. the business has been established for at least three years, has been profitable for at least one of them, is financially sound and has a clear prospect of remaining so; - iii. the need cannot be met by any existing residential accommodation at the business or in the locality which is suitable and available to the worker; - iv. there are no available dwellings, or buildings that are suitable for conversion to dwellings, that have recently been sold separately from the rural business unit that could address the need; - v. the size of the dwelling is commensurate with the financial need and is not unusually large in relation to the functional needs of the unit; - vi. its location is suitable to meet the functional need and well-related to any existing farm buildings, dwellings or other buildings linked to the commercial enterprise or operation concerned; and - vii.it will be kept available to meet the functional need in perpetuity through being subject to an appropriate occupancy condition; - c. the re-use of redundant or disused buildings that results in enhancement to their immediate setting; - d. the subdivision of an existing dwelling; - e. a design of exceptional quality, in that it is truly outstanding or innovative and would significantly enhance its immediate setting; or - f. the rebuilding or replacement of an existing dwelling providing that the resultant dwelling preserves or enhances the character and appearance of the countryside.
+Housing to meet the needs of a rural worker, providing that: - i. there is a clearly established existing functional need for a full time worker that is directly related to the commercial enterprise or operation concerned; - ii. the need cannot be met by any existing suitable residential accommodation at the business or in the locality which is suitable and available to the worker; - iii. the business has been established for at least three years, has been profitable for at least one of them, is financially sound and has a clear prospect of remaining so; - iv. there are no available dwellings or buildings that are suitable for conversion to dwellings that have been recently sold separately from the rural business unit that could address the need; - v. the size of the dwelling is commensurate with the functional need and is not unusually large in relation to the agricultural needs of the unit; - vi. its location is suitable to meet the functional need and well-related to any existing farm buildings, dwellings or other buildings linked to the commercial operation concerned; and - vii.it will be kept available to meet the functional need in perpetuity through being subject to an appropriate occupancy condition; - c.
+An isolated dwelling of innovative and/or exceptional design quality; or - d.
+The rebuilding or replacement of existing dwellings providing that the resultant dwellings have no adverse impact on the character and appearance of the area, are constructed on the footprint of the existing dwellings and do not result in a net increase in housing numbers.

 - 4.7.1 This policy reflects the concentration of housing development in the more sustainable settlements, while allowing some flexibility to meet demonstrable local needs.
 It supports the settlement hierarchy and the overall strategy set out in Policy SS1 The spatial strategy. - 4.7.2 Protecting the countryside is a key part of achieving sustainable development, preserving valuable agricultural land and protecting the most valued landscapes.
 Restricting development in the countryside, where public transport is more limited and often non-existent, helps to meet the transport objective of this Local Plan as well as contributing to the reduction of carbon emissions by reducing travel distances and reliance upon the private car. - 4.7.3 The NPPF makes it clear that housing in rural areas should be located where it enhances or maintains the vitality of rural communities and that new isolated homes in the countryside should be avoided.
-However, it supports, as an exception, isolated new homes in the countryside in the following categories: - the essential need for a rural worker to live permanently at or near their place of work; - · a dwelling whose design is of exceptional quality or innovative nature; - the optimal viable use of a heritage asset or appropriate enabling development to secure the future of heritage assets; - the re-use of redundant or disused buildings, leading to an enhancement to the immediate setting; or - the sub-division of an existing residential dwelling.
+However, it supports, as an exception, isolated new homes in the countryside in the following categories: - the essential need for a rural worker to live permanently at or near their place of work; - · a dwelling whose design is of exceptional quality or innovative nature; - the optimal viable use of a heritage asset or appropriate enabling development to secure the future of heritage assets; - the re-use of redundant or disused buildings, leading to an enhancement to the immediate setting.

-The categories referred to in bullet points 3 and 4 apply to all land uses and are included in Policy GD3 Development in the countryside.
+The latter two categories apply to all land uses and are included in Policy GD3 Development in the countryside.